Helena Blavatsky: Annie Besant

-The two-volume book was reviewed for The Pall Mall Gazette by the social reformer Annie Besant; impressed by it, Besant met with Blavatsky and joined the Theosophists.
+The two-volume The Secret Doctrine was reviewed for The Pall Mall Gazette by the social reformer Annie Besant; impressed by it, Besant met with Blavatsky and joined the Theosophists.
 In August 1890, Blavatsky moved in to Besant's large house at 19 Avenue Road in St. John's Wood.

 She appointed Besant to be the new head of the Blavatsky Lodge, and in July 1890 inaugurated the new European headquarters of the Theosophical Society in Besant's house.
 There, she authored a book of questions and answers, The Key to Theosophy.
 This was followed by The Voice of the Silence, a short devotional text which she claimed was based on a Senzar text known as The Book of the Golden Precepts.
 As with The Secret Doctrine, most scholars of Buddhism have doubted that this latter text was an authentic Tibetan Buddhist document.
 She continued to face accusations of fraud; U.S. newspaper The Sun published a July 1890 article based on information provided by an ex-member of the Society, Elliott Coues.
 Blavatsky sued the newspaper for libel, and they publicly retracted their accusations in September 1892.